-I just finished three long, busy, rewarding days at the Firm Foundation Expo in Orem, Utah.
-It was gratifying to see many friends there as well as a number of former customers.
+I just finished three long, busy, rewarding days at a trade show.
+It was gratifying to see many friends there as well as a number of customers.
 I consider my customers my friends too, since we have the common interest of preparing.
 I have had long discussions with many of my customers, sharing what I have learned and helping them to avoid many of the mistakes that I have made in my prepping journey.
 I have also learned much from many of them as they have had interesting experiences and ideas on how to get ready for what is coming.

 I presented two days on the topic, “Useful Camp Gear – How to Make a Tent a Home”.
 I shared some of the things that I have learned about sanitation, sleeping comfort, space considerations, keeping clean, play and handy tools.
 Then I talked about the four lists of effective preparation and how to prioritize.
 Here is a link where you can view/download my presentation (updated)- Useful Camp Gear / How to Make a Tent a Home.

 Let me explain more about these four lists.
 The first list is the things you would need for your most likely scenario.
 When I say, “most likely scenario”, I mean what is the most likely place you are going to end up when the fan gets dirty.
 When I first started prepping, I thought I would be bugging in and prepared for that.
 Then I learned that I would be bugging out, and my preps did a 180 degree change.
 Planning to live in a tent city, and having to get my supplies there, made a huge change in what I needed.

 The first list is, is what I need to have to bug out and live in the wilderness.